Nominee shareholders in Thailand: Understanding the risks, legal prohibitions and the future of foreign investment

 A nominee shareholder in Thailand refers to an individual or legal entity that holds shares in name only on behalf of another party, without actual ownership or voting rights.
 Parties commonly use such arrangements to illegally bypass Thai regulations.
 These regulations mandate that Thai nationals hold at least 51% of a Thai company’s shares.

-Why do foreign investors use nominees shareholders in Thailand?
+Why do foreign investors use nominee shareholders in Thailand?

 The nominee structure is frequently used by investors as an unlawful means to circumvent the restrictions imposed by the Foreign Business Act.

 This legislation limits foreign ownership in several sectors, including retail, agriculture, and various service industries.
 Article 4 classifies a company as foreign if non-Thai nationals hold more than 49% of its shares.
-To avoid the requirement to obtain a Foreign Business License (FBL) or BOI promotion, some investors use Thai nationals as nominee shareholders in Thailand.
+To avoid the requirement to obtain a Foreign Business License (FBL) or BOI promotion, some investors resort to using nominee shareholders in Thailand, whereby Thai nationals hold shares on behalf of foreign investors without genuine ownership or control.

 The use of nominee shareholders in Thailand to conceal foreign ownership is strictly prohibited under the Foreign Business Act.
 Section 36 specifically targets arrangements where Thai individuals or entities hold shares on behalf of foreign investors to bypass legal restrictions.